ConfusedPolarBear/intro-skipper/README.md

 - **IPluginConfigurationPage** - Allows you to have a plugin config page on the dashboard.
 If you used one of the quickstart example projects, a premade page with some useful components to work with has been created for you!
 If not you can check out this guide here for how to whip one up.

 - **IServerEntryPoint** - Allows you to run code at server startup that will stay in memory.
-You can make as many of these as you need and it is wildly useful for loading configs or persisting state.
+You can make as many of these as you need and it is wildly useful for loading configs or persisting state. **Be aware that your main plugin class (IBasePlugin) cannot also be a IServerEntryPoint.**

 - **BaseController** - Allows you to define custom REST-API endpoints.
 This is the default ASP.NET Web-API controller.
 You can use it exactly as you would in a normal Web-API project.
 Learn more about it [here](https://docs.microsoft.com/aspnet/core/web-api/?view=aspnetcore-5.0).